DanielMSchmidt/blogposts/rails-template/rails-template.md

 If you don't develop the same application over and over again, you will find yourself removing parts of the work your template did for you from the app.
 At least I hope you will remove these parts, because if they remain in your project you will use a bigger stack than you need to. <br>
-Additionally, If you always use the same gems you will miss the chance to try new ones and improve as a developer, at least if you use the same template for every new project.
+Additionally, if you always use the same gems you will miss the chance to try new ones and improve as a developer, at least if you use the same template for every new project.
 <br>
 A nice solution to fix at least the first point is using Thors *ask* and *yes?* methods and encapsulate your template.
 E.g. you could do something like this: